UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 ```

 ---------
-## Tutorial 8 - Runtime post processing utility
+## Tutorial 9 - Runtime post processing utility

 Discusses the implementation of a a runtime post-processing utility which
 computes the flow rate through a face zone defined in the mesh using the
 topoSet utility.

 The utility is implemented as a runtime postprocessing object derived from
-the built-in functionObjectFile class.
-It integrates the normal velocity
+the built-in fvMeshFunctionObject and logFiles classes.
+It integrates the normal
-through a specified face zone at each required time step and writes the
+velocity through a specified face zone at each required time step and writes the
 result to a file, as well as prints in on the screen.
 The key methods to
-pay attention to are 1) the constructor 2) writeFileHeader(), as well as
+pay attention to are 1) the constructor 2) writeFileHeader(), 3) createFileNames(),
-3) write(), which implements the actual maths behind the functionality.
+and 4) write(), which implements the actual maths behind the functionality.
 Key elements of the code are highlighted with the keyword NOTE:.
 It is
 important to note that the utility gets compiled as a library, which then
 gets linked to the main solver, following the OpenFOAM runtime utility